Lead service line: Partial replacements

-A partial lead service line replacement involves replacing a service line in only one portion (whether it is the public or private portion) and leave the other portion intact.
-This practice does not completely remove the lead source from the water distribution.
-Additionally, studies have found that a partial lead service line replacement can cause short-term elevation of lead concentration due to the disturbances during the replacement.
-An Advisory Board of the United States Environmental Protection Agency concluded in 2011 that they had enough data to show that such practice could pose a public health risk.
-An Advisory Committee of the Centers for Disease Control and Prevention agreed with that position.
-Therefore, a partial lead service line replacement should be avoided.
+A partial lead service line replacement involves replacing only one portion of a service line (whether the public or private portion) and leaving the other portion intact.
+This practice does not completely remove the lead source.
+Additionally, studies have found that a partial lead service line replacement can cause short-term elevation of lead concentration due to the disturbance during the replacement.
+An advisory board of the United States Environmental Protection Agency concluded in 2011 that they had enough data to show that such practice could pose a public health risk.
+An advisory committee of the Centers for Disease Control and Prevention agreed with that position.
+Therefore, partial lead service line replacement should be avoided.
 In 2014, the American Water Works Association published a communication guideline with a definition of a partial lead service line replacement to include a repair and a reconnection to a lead service line.
-It recommended that entire lead service line should be replaced instead of a partial replacement.
-They also provided a guidance on homeowner notifications before partial replacements and water utilities' commitment to follow-up tests.
+It recommended that the entire lead service line should be replaced.
+It also provided guidance on homeowner notification before partial replacements and water utilities' commitment to follow-up tests.
 In 2017, a study of the Canadian House of Commons Standing Committee on Transport, Infrastructure and Communities concurred that partial replacements can aggravate the problem of lead exceedances.

 Full replacements

 A full lead service line replacement involves replacing the entire service line from the water main to the building inlet.
 This includes the public and the private portions of the line.
-In a full lead service line replacement, there should be a coordination with the property owner as it may involve going through obstacles such as trees, driveways, and walls.
+A full lead service line replacement should be coordinated with the property owner as it may involve obstacles such as trees, driveways, and walls.
 Sometime, there is a need to break through the customer's basement wall.

-Although a full lead service line replacement is a preferred method, it does not come as risk free.
-There are short-term elevation of lead concentration as well, but it tends to release less lead and to release lead for a shorter period of time.
-A research has found that even with a full lead service line replacement to completely remove lead source, lead exposure can still exist in the home.
-In the study it is particularly true when the water source is rich in manganese and iron that has caused the scale build-ups in the interior wall of the home's pipes.
-The scales can absorb lead from the time before the replacement.
-When the scales crumble from the pipe walls even after the replacement, they carry lead to customer's tap in particulate form which may continue after the replacement for years.
-Therefore, an internal plumbing flushing is still required after a full lead service line replacement.
+Although a full lead service line replacement is the preferred method, it is not risk-free.
+There is a short-term elevation of lead concentration, but it tends to release less lead and for a shorter period of time.
+Research has found that even with a full lead service line replacement, lead exposure can still exist in the home, particularly when the water source is rich in manganese and iron causing scale build-up in the home's pipes.
+The scale may have absorbed lead from prior to the replacement; when the scale crumbles after the replacement, lead can be carried to the tap in particulate form, which may continue for years.
+Therefore, flushing of internal plumbing is still required after a full lead service line replacement.